Colonial Coinage

 Spain - Philippines

-There are few coins for each colony so they are combined below (except Tunisia, which has many coins and a dedicated page).
+There are few coins for each colony so they are combined below (except for Tunisia, which has many coins and a dedicated page).

 Cambodia (France)